Payero/PhotoMerger/README.md

   one of the current files in the list and has the exact same size
 * If the properties of the media file cannot be retrieved and the flag to use the file's last modified date is set, then it uses that for the ordering
+* Creates year-month directories to store the files based on when the picture was taken
 * Displays a window with all the files that could not be merged due to problems such as the properties could not be retrieved
 * Displays a window with the name of the potential duplicate files for review